JSchermers/neighborhoodmap/README.md

 * npm install -g requirejs
 * r.js -o build.js (everything is copied and some are merged as well)
-* index.html allready set to '/dist'
+* start local webserver from dist to see it working with minified files as well

 ## uses